truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 and say that they special to it?

 THRASYMACHUS: No, there is nothing else.

-(a) SOCRATES: Then what about living?
-Don’t we say that it is a function of soul?
+SOCRATES: Then what about living?
+Don’t we say that it is a function of a soul?

 THRASYMACHUS: Absolutely.